Panic Button for Venues — Staff Safety and Event Security for Stadiums, Arenas, and Concert Halls

 Ready to Protect Every Staff Member Across Every Corner of Your Venue?

-One platform for staff panic alerts, gunshot detection, and event coordination — works without cellular during your biggest events.
+One platform for staff panic alerts, gunshot detection, and event coordination — stays up when public cellular is saturated during your biggest events.

 Request a Demo